miniwdl-ext/miniwdl-omics-run/README.md

 The command-line interface accepts WDL inputs using the `input_key=value` syntax exactly like [`miniwdl run`](https://miniwdl.readthedocs.io/en/latest/runner_cli.html), including the option of a JSON file with `--input FILE.json`.
 Each input File must be set to an existing S3 URI accessible by the service role.

+## Workflow versioning behavior

+- Base workflow name equals the WDL workflow name (no digest suffix).
+- The WDL content digest (up to 64 chars) is used as the workflow version name.
+- On first encounter, the tool will:
+    - Create a PRIVATE workflow named after the WDL, tagged `miniwdl-omics-run: yes`.
+    - Immediately create a workflow version with the digest as the version name.
+    - Wait until the workflow version status is ACTIVE before starting a run.
+- Runs are started against that specific version via `workflowVersionName` to ensure the code matches the inputs you validated.

+Tagging note: miniwdl-omics-run only discovers/reuses workflows that carry the tag `miniwdl-omics-run: yes`, so it won’t touch your unrelated workflows.
+The tag is automatically applied when we create a workflow or version.

+Legacy mode: to keep the previous behavior (digest embedded in workflow name; no workflow versions/tags), use `--legacy-workflow-names` or set `MINIWDL_OMICS_LEGACY_NAMES=1`.

 ## Advice

 - Omics can use Docker images *only* from your ECR in the same account & region.